Alumni Award Recipients

 Dr. David Leveille '60, Distinguished Service Alumnus

-Dr. William Pannell '51, Legion of Honor
+Dr. William Pannell '51 (Fort Wayne Bible College), Legion of Honor

 Dr. William Pannell has dedicated his life to racial reconciliation.
-A 1951 graduate of Taylor University, Bill studied Bible before going on to USC where he received a PhD in Social Ethics.
+A 1951 graduate of Fort Wayne Bible College, Bill studied Bible before going on to USC where he received a PhD in Social Ethics.
 Bill has written numerous books on reconciliation and is a notably gifted teacher, civil right activist, and evangelist—becoming the first African-American trustee at Fuller University.
 Bill served on Fuller’s faculty for nearly 40 years and is the namesake for the William E. Pannell Center for African American Church Studies.
 A friend of Dr. Pannell said, “Bill has shown us what it means to be unashamedly black and unapologetically Christian and, equally important, what it means to embody boundary-breaking friendships.
 Always Christian, always clear, and always committed to a God who reconciles the world and makes us ambassadors of that reconciliation.”
 Dr. Pannell resides in Altadena, Calif.